reem7351/cs50-ai-projects/README.md

 # CS50 Artificial Intelligence Projects

-These are projects I completed while taking **CS50's Introduction to Artificial Intelligence with Python** from Harvard.
+These are projects I completed while taking **CS50's Introduction to Artificial Intelligence with Python** from Harvard edX.

 The course focused on core artificial intelligence concepts such as search algorithms, logical inference, machine learning, neural networks, and natural language processing.